abinit/abinit/doc/topics/_MagMom.md

 <!--- This is the source file for this topics.
 Can be edited. -->

 This page gives hints on how to perform calculation with constrained atomic magnetic moments with the ABINIT package.
+It should be updated with the latest algorithm for Lagrangian constraints, using [[constraint_kind]]

 ## Introduction